hoplaahei/hoplaahei.github.io/_posts/2014-12-02-trueos-on-laptops.md

 exec urxvtcd & # start urxvt daemon if it isn't already running exec sawfish
 ```
 From now on I prefer to edit with something more robut than `ee`.
-I will use `ports` to install `emacs` with `lucid` toolkit rather than `GTK` (because for years emacsclient has been crashing with 100% CPU usage if you close Xorg while a graphical GTK frame is running).
+I will use `ports` to install `emacs` with `lucid` toolkit rather than `GTK` (because for years emacsclient has been crashing with 100% CPU usage if you close Xorg while emacs GTK widgets are running).

 ```
 cd /usr/ports/emacs